davidho104/davidho104/README.md

 ## Hi there, I'm David

-### Technical product manager and software engineer with a passion for front-end development, UI/UX design.
+### Product/Project manager and software engineer with a passion for front-end development, UI/UX design.

 <!-- 💼  &nbsp; My position has recently been affected by Covid-19 and I am currently looking for opportunities.
 Open to all referrals!
 <br/><br/>